jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Organize data in key value, to easy the hashing.
 * Value can be an object and let the client being able to interpret.

-For example MongoDB uses mongos on each app server to distribute the data among a replica sets.
+For example MongoDB uses mongos on each app server to distribute the data among a replica set.
 Replica sets are managed by primary server and secondary servers to manage shards.
 In case of primary server, the secondary servers will elect a new primary.
 Primary looks like SPOF, but the recover quickly via the secondary taking the lead.
 Need at least 3 servers to elect a primary.
 Traffic is partitioning according to a scheme, which is saved in a config servers.